Sylkie Monoff: Life

 the films Manta, Manta (by Oscar-winning producer Bernd Eichinger) and King Ping.
 Monoff has won "Best International Country Artist" by the Independent Music Network.

 In 2020, the digital re-release of Sylkie Monoff's album "Harbor In The Night" ranked in the Top 50 of the Apple Music Country Album Charts in Germany.

-Monoff's single "Still Believe In You" is on the Grammy® Awards 2022 ballots in two categories, "Best Country Song" and "Best Country Solo Performance".
+Monoff's single "Still Believe In You" was on the Grammy® Awards 2022 ballots in two categories, "Best Country Song" and "Best Country Solo Performance".
 She wrote and produced the track.
 It was released on Monoff's own label SYWA Nashville.
-In addition, she is currently nominated for the Independent Music Network Award 2022 as "Comeback Artist Of The Year".
-Monoff continues to write and record in Nashville.
+In addition, she was nominated for the Independent Music Network Award 2022 as "Comeback Artist Of The Year".

+Recently, Monoff has taken more time to collaborate with other artists on their projects.
+One of the albums she provided backing vocals for, The Fury (Antonio Vergara), received a Grammy® nomination 2025 in the "Best Contemporary Blues Album" category.
+As a result, Monoff was honored with her first Grammy® Nomination for her participation as Background Vocalist as well.
+Sylkie Monoff has continued her collaboration with Vergara and also sang Background Vocals on his current 2025 release "Vergara Street", which is again listed on the Grammy® Awards ballot 2025/26 in the "Best Contemporary Blues Album" Category.
+She continues to write and record in Nashville.
+Sylkie Monoff is also a sought-after educator, clinician and coach for Songwriting, Vocals and Music Business.